 And for writers success is not only about the words on the page, but it also revolves around the writer as ‘talent’ and how well you can talk about what you write, how you pitch your writing to publishers and editors and how you generate interest in both you and your work in the digital world.

-For over twelve years now Simon Clews has been working with writers and academics around the world to help them improve their written and oral communication skills and their non-fiction writing.
+For over fourteen years now Simon Clews has been working with writers and academics around the world to help them improve their written and oral communication skills and their non-fiction writing.
 His client list includes:

 - ETHZ’s Future Cities Laboratory at the National University of Singapore

 - University of Hong Kong

 - A*Star OSCAR, Singapore

 - Science Pathways, Australia

 - Professional Historians’ Association of Australia